-By this Contract, the Contractor irrevocably transfers, assigns, sets over and conveys to the County all rights, title and interest, including the sole exclusive and complete copyright interest, in any and all copyrightable works created pursuant to this Contract.
+By this Contract, upon compensation to the Contractor for work performed under this Contract, the Contractor irrevocably transfers, assigns, sets over, and conveys to the County all rights, title, and interest, including the sole exclusive and complete copyright interest, in any and all copyrightable works created pursuant to this Contract.
 The Contractor will execute any documents that the County requests to formalize such transfer or assignment.